ropensci-archive/opendata/README.md

 -   [rFDSN](http://cran.rstudio.com/web/packages/rFDSN/index.html): Search for and download seismic time series in miniSEED format (a minimalist version of the Standard for the Exchange of Earthquake Data) from [International Federation of Digital Seismograph Networks](http://www.fdsn.org/) repositories.
 This package can also be used to gather information about seismic networks (stations, channels, locations, etc) and find historical earthquake data (origins, magnitudes, etc).
 -   [RNCEP](http://cran.rstudio.com/web/packages/RNCEP/index.html): Obtain, organize, and visualize [NCEP](http://www.ncep.noaa.gov/) weather data.
 -   [rnoaa](http://cran.rstudio.com/web/packages/rnoaa/index.html): R interface to NOAA Climate data API.
 -   [rNOMADS](http://cran.rstudio.com/web/packages/rNOMADS/index.html): An interface to the [NOAA Operational Model Archive and Distribution System (NOMADS)](http://nomads.ncdc.noaa.gov/) that allows download of global and regional weather model data, and supports a variety of models ranging from global weather data to an altitude of 40 km, to high resolution regional weather models, to wave and sea ice models.
 It can also retrieve archived NOMADS models.
-Source: [<span class="Rforge">rnomads</span>](http://R-Forge.R-project.org/projects/rnomads/).
+Source: [rnomads](http://R-Forge.R-project.org/projects/rnomads/).
 -   [rnrfa](http://cran.rstudio.com/web/packages/rnrfa/index.html): Utility functions to retrieve data from the UK National River Flow Archive via an API (http://www.ceh.ac.uk/data/nrfa/).
 There are functions to retrieve stations falling in a bounding box, to generate a map and extracting time series and general information.
 -   [soilDB](http://cran.rstudio.com/web/packages/soilDB/index.html): A collection of functions for reading data from USDA-NCSS soil databases.
 -   [sos4R](http://cran.rstudio.com/web/packages/sos4R/index.html): A client for Sensor Observation Services (SOS) as specified by the Open Geospatial Consortium (OGC).
 It allows users to retrieve metadata from SOS web services and to interactively create requests for near real-time observation data based on the available sensors, phenomena, observations, etc. using thematic, temporal and spatial filtering.